 How to find Bommer

-Bommer is primarily located in the Tools toolbar, inside the Design workspace within Fusion 360.
+Bommer is primarily located in the Utilities toolbar, inside the Design workspace within Fusion 360.
 Bommer has it's own toolbar panel labeled "BOMMER".
 By default, the two editing commands Edit bill of materials... and Edit part properties... are pinned for quick access.

 The rest of the commands can be found by clicking on the word BOMMER to expand the dropdown pane.

 Bommer also has a toolbar pane in the Drawings workspace, under Bommer.
 This lets you access the drawing-specific commands Bommer has to offer, like Export table image.

 If you're still using the old Fusion 360 UI, no worries!
 You can find Bommer in the Model workspace, next to the Add-Ins button.
 The toolbar panel and it's contained commands will be the same as described in this article.

 Bommer utilizes a mixture of standard Fusion 360 windows and Fusion 360 "palettes", which are embedded web browsers.
 The different types of windows serve the same purpose, but they behave subtly different, e.g. palettes can stay up when running other commands, but do not always respond to Enter and Escape keystrokes (for OK and Cancel actions, respective), whereas Fusion windows have good keyboard support but may not be as responsive as a web window.
 You can tell the difference between them by looking at the buttons at the bottom of the window; Bommer palettes have an orange OK button:

 whereas standard Fusion 360 windows have grey buttons at the bottom: